 Though it dates from 1994, George Soros' book The Alchemy of Finance is surprisingly relevant to current events.
-Soros, a billionaire hedge fund manager whose Quantum Funds once cleared $1 billion in a single day, predicts exactly how the mortgage boom and bust will unfold with eerie accuracy.
+Soros, a billionaire hedge fund manager whose Quantum Funds once cleared $1 billion in a single day, predicts exactly how the mortgage boom and bust has unfolded with eerie accuracy.
 Better yet, his theories offer Fools a tool for recognizing future market crashes.

 Gaze into my crystal ball